marcodelmastro/AdventOfCode2015/README.md

 ## Things I learned or noticed on the way

 * Puzzles seems easier then 2019 or 2020 (but let's wait for the finale!)
-* I got better at algorithms
+* I got better at algorithms!
-* I still suck at using rexexp, my scraping of the input files are messy (even if I can now use better list comprehension)
+* I still suck at using rexexp, my scraping of the input files are often messier then they could be (even if I can now use better list comprehension)
 * `itertools` FTW!
 * Brute force can be the solution if the input is not that big...